-Following the acquisition of Coperion, a portion of Hillenbrand's revenue is derived from long-term manufacturing contracts.
+A portion of Hillenbrand's revenue is derived from long-term manufacturing contracts.
 The majority of this revenue is recognized based on the percentage-of-completion method.
 Under this method, revenue is recognized based upon the costs incurred to date as compared to the total estimated project costs.
-Approximately 25% of Hillenbrand's revenue was attributable to these long-term manufacturing contracts for 2014.
+Approximately 29%, 25%, and 25% of Hillenbrand's revenue was attributable to these long-term manufacturing contracts for 2015, 2014, and 2013.